somewhatfrog/pz_translation_tools/README.md

-### split_translator_output
+### split_translator_output.py

-splits the file piled with translation blocks and creates dirs and files for each translation block next to the input file.
+Splits input file with translation blocks and creates dirs and files for each translation block next to the input file.

 **Source example:**